-1.1 Introduction and Purpose
+1.1 INTRODUCTION AND PURPOSE

-M2 Environmental Connections was commissioned to undertake a specialist study to determine the potential noise impact on the surrounding environment due to the establishment of the Aberdeen Wind Energy Facility (WEF) on various farms close to the town of Aberdeen.
-This facility would be situated in the Eastern Cape Province.
+M2 Environmental Connections was commissioned to undertake a specialist study to determine the potential noise impact on the surrounding environment due to the establishment of the Kleinzee Wind Energy Facility (WEF) (also referred to as a wind farm) on various farms located approximately 6km south of the town of Kleinzee.
+This facility would be situated in the Northern Cape Province.